danofsteel32/civ4save/README.md

 with most of the data in the compressed middle part.
 See `save_file.py` to understand how the file is uncompressed.

-Then using the [construct](https://github.com/construct/construct) library the binary format is declaratively defined in `structure.py`.
+The [construct](https://github.com/construct/construct) library makes it easy to declaratively define the binary format in `structure.py` and this gives us parsing/writing for free.

 From there the functions in `organize.py` sort and cleanup the parsed data.